gbremble/api-docs/source/v1/includes/_schedule_tracks.md

 ```

-This endpoint can also be used to read data on Schedule Tracks.
+This endpoint can also be used to read data on `ScheduleTracks`.

 ### HTTP Request